zareldyn/slarp/README.md

 ## How to install and use

-Here I describe commands that work on a classic debian-based Linux distribution.
+Here I describe commands that work on a classic debian-based Linux distribution, with a recent version of Bash.
 All operations must be run as **root**.
 The reasons are:
 * Server administration tasks usually need the highest privileges.
 * Thus, files of this project are intended to belong to root.